 Freedom ...
 No, he no longer had it.
 He had lost it from the first moment that he reserved his strength so as not to weaken on the next run.
 He no longer ran cross-country, nor against the wind.
 He ran over the easiest of his own tracks, following those zigzags that had aroused the greatest ovations.

-And in the ever-growing fear of wearing himself out, the horse arrived at a point where he learned to run with style, cheating, prancing Foam-covered over the most beaten paths.
-And he was deified in a clamor of glory.
+arrived at a point where he learned to run with style, cheating, prancing foun-covered over the most beaten paths.
+And he was delified in a clamor of glory.